phnx-im/docs/src/spec/authentication_service.md

 After the user authenticates to the IdP, the AS stores the user's IdP identity (`sub` in the openid claim) along with the user's user name.

 After registration of the data above, the user registers its first client.
-The client creates a credential submits it for signature by the AS (see [here](./authentication_service.md#credential-signature-requests-csrs)).
+The client creates a [client credential signing request](authentication_service/credentials.md#client-credential-signing-requests) and submits it for signature by the AS (see [here](./authentication_service.md#credential-signature-requests-csrs)).
 The AS validates the credential, signs it and returns it to the client.
 The client then sends the initial EID state to the AS, which it again validates and stores.

 Finally, the client requests anonymous tokens so that it can create its queues at the queuing service and create its all-clients group.

 TODO: We probably want a bearer token to authenticate towards the AS for anonymous auth token retrieval, profile changes and other directly authenticated endpoints.
 I'm not sure, but I think we get this from the IdP.
-TODO: Add links to definition of credentials and information on how they are verified, as well as to the token issuance section.

 ## User account deletion